In this social media management guide, you’ll learn:

-In terms of design, it varies.
+The design can vary.
 The report can be an Excel spreadsheet containing many data points or an attractive automated report (yes, it’s possible).

 Connect your Facebook Insights account, and let DashThis pull relevant data.
 Automate your reporting and turn your messy data into a sleek, beautiful report.